Boat Tour FAQs:

 Q: Is gratuity included in the tour cost?

 - No, a tip for your captain is not included.
-We suggest tipping your captain as you would tip your waiter/waitress in a restaurant; around 10-20% gratuity is greatly appreciated by your captain based on your experience and their role in your tour.
+We suggest tipping your captain as you would tip your server in a restaurant; around 10-20% gratuity is greatly appreciated by your captain based on your experience and their role in your tour.

 - If you found your trip to be “un-tip worthy” please let us know how we can improve!